February Garden Tips

 Plant new roses, and prune established plants.
+Shrub roses like Knockout Roses can be cut back by 1/3.
 Wait to prune climbers and once-bloomers, like many old garden roses, until after they flower.

 Clean and prepare flower and garden beds for spring.
 Be careful not to damage emerging perennials.